Welcome to our digital prospectus and a special welcome to our new year 3 children.

 If you have any queries, please contact the school office or email firstname.lastname@example.org

-To make payments for school dinners, clubs and trips as well as receiving messages from the school please sign up to School Gateway: www.schoolgateway.com/login
+To make payments, clubs and trips as well as receiving messages from the school please sign up to School Gateway: www.schoolgateway.com/login

 Mobile Phones: School policy allows for children in years.
 5 and 6 to bring a mobile phone to school for safety reasons if they travel to and from school independently.
 Mobile phones must be switched off whilst on school premises and not be used during the school day.